Photo of author

 Osteomyelitis is an infection of the bone.
 Bones may become prone to infection from trauma, surgery, ischemia, or bacteria from surrounding tissues.
 Osteomyelitis can result from a systemic bacterial infection that extends to the bones (sepsis or bacteremia).
 This form typically affects a child’s long bones, such as the femur or humerus.
 Adult cases of … Read more

-Hypothyroidism is when the thyroid gland is underactive and does produce enough hormones.
+Hypothyroidism is when the thyroid gland is underactive and does not produce enough hormones.
 The thyroid is a small gland at the front of the neck that resembles a butterfly.
-Thyroid hormones regulate how the body uses energy, which impacts almost every organ in the body, including how quickly the heart beats.
-People with hypothyroidism can … Read more
+Thyroid hormones regulate how the body uses energy, which impacts almost every organ in the body, including the heart rate.
+People with hypothyroidism can be … Read more